physiodatatoolbox/docs/docs/tutorial/basics.md

             id="lowRPeaks1"
             caption="ECG containing a lot of IBI artifacts." %}

  - Zoom in at some of the artifacts.
 Many IBIs are automatically rejected, visualized by diamonds in the IBI graph.
 Notice that each time before an outlying IBI occurs, an R-peak is 'missed' by the PhysioData Toolbox.
 This means that a 'true' R-peak was not detected as R-peak.
-Rather than manually removing each IBI, we can fix this by adjusting the **Minimum R-peak value** setting in this particular PhysioAnalyzer.
-Zoom completely out by double clicking on the ECG graph.
-Notice that the R-peaks hover around 0.5 mV, but do not go below 0.3 mV.
-Click the **View/Edit Settings** button in the ECG tab and set the **Minimum R-peak value** value to `0.3`.
-After clicking **Ok**, the ECG module will automatically detect the R-peaks with a value above 0.3.

     {% include image.html
             img="tutorial\ECG_Low_R-peaks-2.png"
             title="Low R-peaks 2"
             id="lowRPeaks2"
             caption="R-peaks missed by the PhysioData Toolbox." %}

+ - Rather than manually removing each IBI, we can fix this by adjusting the **Minimum R-peak value** setting in this particular PhysioAnalyzer.
+Zoom completely out by double clicking on the ECG graph.
+Notice that the R-peaks hover around 0.5 mV, but do not go below 0.3 mV.
+Click the **Settings** button in the ECG tab and set the **Minimum R-peak value** value to `0.3`.
+After clicking **Ok**, the ECG module will automatically detect the R-peaks with a value above 0.3.

 {% include image.html
             img="tutorial\ECG_Low_R-peaks-3.png"